Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 Make sure that the default storage class is block storage.

-Check that you don't have a cert-manager from RedHat or JetStack installed.
+Check that you don't have a cert-manager from RedHat or Jetstack installed.
 If you do, follow these instructions: https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.4?topic=eim-problem-when-you-install-two-different-cert-managers

 ### Fork this repo and adapt it for your environment